Reflections on Violence and Conflict Resolution

 poetry, and trash.
 Enjoy the lines, but also pause to consider, "What am I actually doing

 to promote peace?"
-If the answer is "not much" than reflect on concrete things what you might begin to do.
+If the answer is "not much" then it is time to do more.